 Those gigs led to a five year tenure at the Pac-12 Networks, where Scott did it all.
 From calling football, men’s and women’s basketball, men’s and women’s soccer, volleyball, and softball, to reporting for everything from rowing to rugby – including the Pac-12 Men’s and Women’s Basketball Tournaments and a pair of Women’s Final Fours – to studio anchoring and hosting the award-winning features show “Pac-12 Our Stories.”
 Scott continues to call games for the Networks, the West Coast Conference, Stadium, and NBC Sports in 2021.

-In addition to radio and television, Scott’s done voice work for the past decade.
-From voicing and producing the TechCrunch podcast for Stitcher Radio, to voicing spots for Bank of the West and a short film for Beat The Streets LA, to stadium PA announcing for the Pac-12 Football Championship Game and the Foster Farms Bowl, Kate feels the demands of and knowledge gained from her voice work have and continue to make her a better sports broadcaster.
+In addition to radio and television, Kate’s done voice and podcast work for over a decade.
+From voicing and producing the TechCrunch podcast for Stitcher Radio, to voicing spots for Bank of the West and a short film for Beat The Streets LA, to stadium public address announcing for the Pac-12 Football Championship Game and the Foster Farms Bowl, Kate feels the demands of and knowledge gained from her voice work have and continue to make her a better broadcaster.

-Scott was born in Fresno, California and grew up in nearby Clovis, California.
+Born in Fresno, California and raised in nearby Clovis, California, Scott earned her bachelor’s degree in communications from UC Berkeley.
 She currently resides in the San Francisco Bay Area.